park-sewon/iRRAM-Random/README.md

 ### Development plan

-1. Complex number from gaussian real and imaginary parts.
+1. Datatypes for complex matrices

 1. random hermitian and unitary matrices.

+1. Add examples for random matrices

+1. More useful random objects...